JetBrains/youtrack-apps/packages/apps-tools/README.md

 The package includes scripts that let you synchronize local changes with your YouTrack installation.
 The following commands are available:

+### Using environment variables

+`youtrack-app` also reads the following environment variables:

+- `YOUTRACK_HOST` - Your YouTrack instance URL.
+- `YOUTRACK_API_TOKEN` - Your permanent token for accessing the YouTrack API.

+If provided `--host` and `--token` can be omitted.
+Whether both environment variables and command line arguments are provided, the command line arguments take precedence.

 ### List

 `youtrack-app list --host --token`